-Black Friday and Cyber Monday is over.
+Black Friday and Cyber Monday are coming up!
 If you’re one of the many shoppers who participated in these spending events of the season, then you have a ton of gifts that need to be wrapped and tagged (as if you needed something else on your to-do list).
 But don’t stress because we have compiled some helpful gift wrapping tips and tricks for anything and everything!

 Location, Location, Location

 When it comes to gift wrapping, you definitely need to use a flat, hard surface.
 It’s time to get off the couch and use the table!
-Wrapping gifts on flat surfaces prevent wrinkles and saves a lot of time.
+Wrapping gifts on flat surfaces prevent wrinkles and save a lot of time.